mrx7014/AFFT/README.md

-# AFFT - A23 Flagships Features Tool
+# AFFT - A23 Flagship Features Tool

 <div align="center"><img src="banner.jpg">

-**A Simple Tool To Enable Samsung Flagships Devices Features on Samsung A23**
+**A Simple Tool To Enable Samsung Flagship Devices Features on Samsung A23**

 **Working on OneUI 6.1 Only**